ralph-hatoum/PR2022-2024/README.md

 The aim of this project is to provide a quick and efficient way to deploy a private IPFS network over a set of machines accessible via SSH connection.
 The tool also allows to setup an IPFSCluster within the IPFS network, as well as a data collection system to retrieve metrics in order to quantify and analyse the behavior of the network.

+This project was developped as part of my test bench for my masters thesis about IPFS and local private clouds.

 ## General architecture